EverSeenTOTOTO/eventloop-in-lua/README.md

 # eventloop-in-lua

-Simulate the `async/await` syntax sugar and the eventloop behavior in Javascript when using Lua coroutines...
+Simulate the `async/await` syntax sugar and the eventloop behavior in Javascript when using Lua coroutines, based on [luv](https://github.com/luvit/luv/tree/master).

 ```lua
 local uv = require("luv")